RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 * Now watch as it does it's thing.
 Thats all you have to do.

 ---
-# Whats in this thing?
+# Whats in this thing and what does it do?

 **Key Vault**